djsanja/OpenWoW541/README.md

 We hire motivated people and common sense.

-Our forum is NOW AVAILABLE, If you do not want to join our team, but you want to help, "Contributor" you shook available, and give you access to changes made ​​by BurstEmu (Private Project) or by another contributor or Staff

 ----------------

 Sniff a section shook available, if you're a gamer official wow, you can also help